Improving Requirements Completeness: Automated Assistance through Large Language Models: Discussion

 We structure our discussion in two stages.
 First, we determine what proportion of the matches admitted by this threshold are exact lexical matches.
 Exact matches do not require human validation to assess their quality.
 In the second stage, we collect human feedback on the quality of a selected subset of non-exact matches.
 The goal here is to systematically estimate the percentage of these matches that provide useful insights to humans.

 Figure~\ref{fig:matches} shows the proportions of exact versus non-exact matches.
-Each box plot in the figure is based on 20 data points.
 Each data point represents a single run of our approach over each document in the test set ($P_2$), without any filters applied.
 The results indicate that the majority of matches are exact, with less than a quarter of them being non-exact.
 To assess the quality of non-exact matches, we engaged two non-authors to obtain unbiased human feedback.
 Both individuals are PhD students in Computer Science with excellent proficiency in English, over four years of industry experience, and prior exposure to requirements and requirements engineering.
 We selected 40 non-exact-match examples at random from our experimentation with the test set.
 These examples can be found in our supplementary material~\cite{luitel2023replication}.
 The two individuals were interviewed separately, allowing us to assess interrater agreement.
 The question that an individual had to answer for each example was as follows: \emph{For this given sentence, is term X (predicted by BERT) a useful match for term Y (which appears in the sentence)?}

 The notion of ``useful'' is subjective.
 To determine which predictions were considered useful, we relied on individual discretion while encouraging discussion to support the decisions made.
 Before each interview, we reviewed the criteria for usefulness.
 In particular, we clarified that a useful match could come in two ways: (1)~a synonym that conveyed the same meaning as the original word, or (2)~a term that would prompt reflection and deeper thought, such as a more specific term like ``car'' being provided for a more general original term like ``vehicle'' or vice versa.